jwodder/versioningit/docs/configuration.rst

 will be passed as parameters to the method when it's called.
 If the ``method`` key is omitted, the default method for the step is used.

-If you'd like to use ``versioningit`` for projects other than Python, but don't want a misleading :file:`pyproject.toml` in the project's directory, you can instead drop its configuration into the agnostically named :file:`versioningit.toml`.
+If you'd like to use ``versioningit`` for non-Python projects but don't want a misleading :file:`pyproject.toml` in the project's directory, you can place the configuration into a :file:`versioningit.toml` file instead.
+If a project contains both configuration files, ``versioningit`` will use the :file:`versioningit.toml` file.

-To keep documentation and logs concise, most all references to ":file:`pyproject.toml` and/or :file:`versioningit.toml`" will be shortened to just ":file:`pyproject.toml`".
+Any mentions of just :file:`pyproject.toml` in this documentation should be understood to apply to :file:`versioningit.toml` as well.

+.. versionadded:: 3.2.0

+    Support for :file:`versioningit.toml`

 .. _specifying-method: